Redtoridefire/teslausb/README.md

 This repo contains steps and scripts originally from [this thread on Reddit]( https://www.reddit.com/r/teslamotors/comments/9m9gyk/build_a_smart_usb_drive_for_your_tesla_dash_cam/)

-Many people in that thread suggested that the scripts be hosted on Github but the author didn't seem interested in making that happen.
-I've hosted the scripts here with his/her permission.
+Many people in that thread suggested that the scripts be hosted on GitHub but the author didn't seem interested in making that happen, so GitHub user "cimryan" hosted the scripts on GitHub with the Reddit user's permission.